centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

-All files showed in this tutorial can be found on the centreon-plugins GitHub in the [tutorial](https://github.com/centreon/centreon-plugins/tree/master/contrib/tutorial/) contrib section.
+All files showed in this tutorial can be found on the centreon-plugins GitHub in the [tutorial](https://github.com/centreon/centreon-plugins/tree/master/contrib/tutorial/) **contrib** section.

-> You have to move contrib/tutorial/apps/* content to apps/* if you want to run it for testing purpose.
+> You have to move the contents of `contrib/tutorial/apps/` to `apps/` if you want to run it for testing purposes.
+>
 > `cp -R contrib/tutorial/apps/* apps/`

 ### Understand the data

 Understanding the data is very important as it will drive the way you will design the **mode** internals.
-This is the **first things to do**, no matter what protocol you are using.
+This is the **first thing to do**, no matter what protocol you are using.

-There is several important properties for a data:
+There are several important properties for a piece of data:

 - Type of the data to process: string, int...
 There is no limitation in the kind of data you can process
-- Dimensions of the data, is it **global** or associated to an **instance**?
+- Dimensions of the data, is it **global** or linked to an **instance**?
-- Data layout, in other word anticipate the kind of **data structure** to manipulate
+- Data layout, in other words anticipate the kind of **data structure** to manipulate.

-In our example, the most common things are present. we can summarize it like that:
+In our example, the most common things are present.
+We can summarize it like that:

-- `health` node is a **global** data and is a string.
+- the `health` node is **global** data and is a string.
 Structure is a simple *key/value* pair
-- `db_queries` node is a collection of **global** integer values about the database.
-Structure is an hash containing multiple *key/value* pairs
+- the `db_queries` node is a collection of **global** integer values about the database.
+Structure is a hash containing multiple key/value pairs
-- `connections` node contains integer values (`122`, `92`) refering to specific **instances**(`my-awesome-frontend`, `my-awesome-db`).
-Structure is an array of hashes
+- the `connections` node contains integer values (`122`, `92`) referring to specific **instances** (`my-awesome-frontend`, `my-awesome-db`).
+The structure is an array of hashes
-- `errors` is the same as `connections` except the data itself tracks errors instead of connections
+- `errors` is the same as `connections` except the data itself tracks errors instead of connections.

 Understanding this will be important to code it correctly.